oicr-gsi/shesmu/README.md

 For many plugins, the filename will determine the name of things available to the olives.

+Plugin configuration files can be tested using:

+    java ca.on.oicr.gsi.shesmu.CheckConfig /path/to/config.conf

+Note that the plugin JAR files must be on the class path.

 ### Built-In
 Shesmu provides only a small handful of built-in services.